 In 2014, my Mother in Law passed away suddenly from a heart stop and my own Mother lost a 14 year battle to cancer.
 I myself was diagnosed with 2 leaking heart valves (aortal and mitral) and was told that the lack of oxygen in my blood could cause me to die in my sleep.
+I also have cancer.
 I no longer take life for granted.
 That same year, I was also homeschooling my 2 girls.

 I look forward to the future with hope and great beginnings in believing that the world can all be good if we just started looking within and started doing one good deed every single day.
 Make another person smile and another heart sing.
 Shower the children with lots of love and bring laughter into the souls of everyone present.
 Spread the seeds of love.
 It is so easy no matter where you come from and if you do not know how, I will show you.

-The reason I started this blog was because I needed an outlet to scream as a bored and frustrated Stay At Home Mom almost 10 years ago.
+The reason I started this blog was because I needed an outlet to scream as a bored and frustrated Stay At Home Mom over 10 years ago.
 It also served as a journal of my life with a kid then.
 Over the years, I have realised that the blog has evolved beautifully as even my writing style has changed in tone.
 It is a memoir of my girls lives and when they read back to times when they were little, they are overjoyed.
-It reminds me too of all the things we used to do as a family and sends many awwwwww moments with reinforced positive memories to show us just how far we have come.
+It reminds me too of all the little things we used to do as a family and sends many awwwwww moments with reinforced positive memories to show us just how far we have come.

-In 2012, we started a journey with the Children of Myanmar and pledged to be their backbone till they all grow up to be able beings in self sustenance.
+In 2012, we started a journey with the Children of Myanmar and pledged to be their backbone till they all grew up to be able beings in self sustenance.
 It has been the greatest journey of our lives.
 You can read all about them here on this blog if you do a SEARCH at the top right hand search box and type in CHILDREN OF MYANMAR.
 God has always been kind to me and my family.
 It is a given that I should be kind back to the rest of the world who needs this same kindness.
 I have already been overly blessed.

 From a rainbow childhood into a simple girl.